Visnu-Pandian/HenHacks-2025/test/test-outputs/prompt.md

 	 Quantity: 1
 	 Time Preference: morning

 Do not just stack all the tasks at the start of the day.
-Scatter them throughout the available time slots.
+Scatter them throughout the available time slots, and ideally spread them throught the week.

 **Heuristics:**
 Use the heuristics as guidelines for optimizing the schedule for the user's benefit: